RTiK/mosaic/README.md

 > If you'd like a coding agent to help you, point it to AGENTS.md (if it fails to discover it on its own).
 The description in this file will help the agent build the project, run the example scripts and guide you through the process of extracting the icons from the screenshots and arranging them.

-## Constrains
+## Constraints

-This library is only made for arranging icons on the classic screen layouts.
-The screens are filled with icons from left to right and from top to bottom.
-Just as Steve Jobs intended.
-There is currently no support for widgets or arbitrary icon placement that was introduced in iOS 18.
+Mosaic supports only the classic grid layout, where icons fill screens from left to right and top to bottom — just as Steve Jobs intended.
+Widgets and the arbitrary icon placement introduced in iOS 18 are not supported.

 ## Installation

-Everything is built with CMake.
-Image processing is done by OpenCV, and for testing we are using Google Test.
-Many IDEs like CLion and Visual Studio will have a plugin for working with CMake projects.
+The project is built with CMake, uses OpenCV for image processing, and Google Test for testing.
+IDEs like CLion and Visual Studio have built-in CMake support.

-If you wish to compile from the command line, you can issue the following commands from the project directory:
+To build from the command line:

 ```bash
 mkdir build && cd build